deusExMac/WebScraper/README.md

 -``requestHeader``: json object literal with arbitrary key:value pairs.
 Sepecifies the HTTP header lines that will be used during requests.
 These header lines will replace lines of existing fields or add new ones.
 Any HTTP header line can be set, except the first request line (GE/POST).
 Header lines should be specified in the form of comma separated "field":"value" pairs e.g. "Accept-Language": "en-US,en;q=0.5" . field:value pairs should be in double quotes.
 If not specified, default header lines will be used.
 Defaults to {} i.e. no modification/addition to header lines.

 -``requestUserAgent``: string.
 Sepecifies the user agent to use during HTTP requests.
 Overwrites the User-Agent line if this is set in the requestHeader field.
 If not specified, the default User-Agent is used.
 Defaults to empty string which results in using the http requests or browser's default user-agent.
+Default value "".

 -``ruleDynamicElements``: list of json object literals.
 Specifies the list of operations to apply on the downloaded page before applying the rules in the exr file i.e. the extraction process.
 Each json object literal in the list specifies one action to carry out on a downloaded page.
 These operations are applied only if renderPages is set to True i.e. a rendering engine is used to download the pages.
 If renderPages is set to False, no operation is carried out on page and this field is ignored.
 Operations in this list will be qpplied on the page in the order in twhich they appear in this list (i.e. first operation will be executed first, then second, then third etc).
 If one operation cannot be applied or returns error, the execution of other, subsequent operations will continue.